willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ![Forward propagation of the example ANN](media/images/ann-forward.pdf){#fig:ann-forward}

-To solve the XOR problem we can construct individual perceptrons that simulate Boolean functions and then use the XOR propositional decomposition ($p \oplus q = (p \lor q) \land \lnot (p \land q)$) to construct a network that implements XOR, but this solution negates the main benefit of using a learning algorithm in the first place: we want the machine to form a solution.

-Combining multiple perceptrons into a network forming a multi layer perceptron brings us closer to the modern artificial neural network, however we now have a new problem: learning the weights of all the perceptrons.
+Combining multiple perceptrons into a network forming a multilayer perceptron brings us closer to the modern artificial neural network, however we now have a new problem: learning the weights of all the perceptrons.
 Since the weight vectors of the perceptrons in the network are not independent, changing one will